Raoul Peck: On his writing process

-Raoul Peck would go abroad a lot.
-He said that when he goes abroad he can find a sort of peace.
-It was hard being a black writer in America.
-In other parts of the world he was way more accepted.
-Being away from all of the racism helped him focus on his work.
+Peck has often traveled abroad; he said that when he goes abroad he can find a sort of peace.
+It was hard being a black writer in America, but in other parts of the world he was way more accepted.
+Being away from the racism he experienced helped him to focus on his work.

 Finding a writing partner (this task is difficult as is) with a biographical, philosophical, or a political profile that permits a common or complementary approach has always been a difficult process for Raoul Peck.
 Nonetheless, Peck found a match in screenwriter Pascal Bonitzer when writing The Young Karl Marx.
 He said, "The artistic challenge — and it took me ten years with Pascal to write this story — was the writing.
 That was the most difficult part.
 We were making a film about the evolution of an idea, which is impossible.
 To be able to have political discourse in a scene, and you can follow it, and it's not simplified, and it's historically true.
 This is the accomplishment."

-Raoul Peck had the opportunity to renew this type of collaboration in the United States with writer Russel Banks (with two ongoing projects).
+Peck had the opportunity to renew this type of collaboration in the United States with writer Russel Banks (with two ongoing projects).